khess1/Data-Science-Blog-Post/README.md

 ### Results

-Here are the results of the analysis:
+Here are the results of the analysis about developers ana AI:

 1. The majority of professional developers do not consider AI to be a threat.
 2. Those professional developers who consider AI to be a threat primarily work remotely.